February 19, 2025

 Sedo is a dedicated domain marketplace (similar to GoDaddy) with millions of users.
 It has been around for over two decades, making it a trusted marketplace for buying and selling domains.

 Any domain name owner can sign up for free and list their domain for sale on the website, and prospective buyers can easily contact them through the platform to buy domains.
+If you need something memorable that you can hang your whole business on, check out Name Experts’ current premium domains for sale.

 On Sedo, sellers can set a fixed price for their domain, put it up for auction, or indicate that they’re entertaining offers with an unspecified price range.